Bryan2298/mamak-checkout-laravel/README.md

 > - Run composer install or php composer.phar install.
 If you have composer installed, ensure that it is updated.
 > - Run php artisan key:generate
 > - Run php artisan migrate
 > - Run php artisan db:seed to run seeders.
+(The ProductSeeder.php file is where I have added the 3 products to be added into the Products table in the mamak_db database)
 > - Run php artisan serve

 #### To view the UI ####